An Ode To The Carry-On Suitcase That Got Me Through My 20s

 I needed some new luggage for this brand-new part of my life that will involve lots of traveling, and the stylish looks and practicality of Horizn Studio's M5 Cabin Luggage won my heart.
 The navy shell and vegan leather accent were chic and understated, but would still stand out in the baggage claim (the brand has since added a glossy colorway to the collection, as well as a line made with recycled materials).
 I also loved bringing my laptop with me and writing from it everywhere I went, and this carry-on had an exterior front pocket to provide easy access.

-The suitcase is made of German polycarbonate, which meant it's remarkably light and flexible.
+The suitcase is made of German polycarbonate, which means it's remarkably light and flexible.
 I can definitely vouch for how useful that has been: I've managed to toss my M5 Cabin Luggage into overhead compartments — without anyone's help — on the many solo journeys I've made since moving to London, from train rides in Switzerland to red-eyes to NYC.
 The well-made Japanese wheels are also a dream to wheel around, and never make any loud noises, even when it's being dragged through cobblestoned streets.

 It's been almost seven years since I made this huge life change.
 Everywhere I went, this little case went with me.